Figures around births in Australia: fertility rate, parents’ age, number of children, births outside marriage.

 Facts and figures provides broad trends in Australian families.
 These trends are primarily based on statistics published by the Australian Bureau of Statistics (ABS), though data from major Australian surveys are also used.

-The data show that more young people are choosing to stay at home and live with their parents into their early adulthood.
+This factsheet shows that more young people are choosing to stay at home and live with their parents into their early adulthood.

 The latest facts and figures about Australia's population and types of households.